mcneel/help-docs/README.md

 Run the self extracting archive, entering the path `C:\RubyDevKit` when prompted.

-To initialise and install the DevKit, open up a command prompt and roll up your sleeves...
+To initialize and install the DevKit, open up a command prompt and roll up your sleeves...

 ```
 cd C:\RubyDevKit